guaguanco127/br.utility.gain-1.0/MaxMSP Abstraction/README.md

 There are two different versions:

 The first one, br.utility.gain.abs-1.0.maxpat, is an abstraction build using gen~.

 The second one, br.utility.gain.basic.abs.1.0.maxpat, uses only MSP objects without the use of gen~.
 This version is more basic and heavily commented.
+It appears in presentation mode with a [live.dial] object inside so you could use it inside of a [bpatcher]

 The purpose for having these two different versions is so that novices to Max/MSP can learn how basic devices can be created by observing the basic version.
 Additionally, those familiar to Max/MSP that are novices to gen~ can learn by comparing the two versions.
+Additionally, the basic version is ready for a [bpatcher] while the other version can be used with signals to control the decibels.

 ## <a name="Abstraction"></a>What is an Abstraction?